agiletechvn/go-ethereum-code-analysis/ethereum-Clique_PoA-introduction.md

   - Set the miner field **beneficiary** to the signer who wishes to vote
   - Set the **nonce** to 0 or 0xff ... f to vote for adding or kicking out

 Clients of any synchronization chain can "count" votes during block processing and maintain a dynamic list of authorized signers by ordinary voting.
-The initial set of signers is provided by the parameters of the creation block (to avoid the complexity of deploying the "initial voter list" contract in the initial state).
+The initial set of signers is provided by the parameters of the genesis block (to avoid the complexity of deploying the "initial voter list" contract in the initial state).

 To avoid having an infinite window to count votes and to allow regular elimination of stale proposals, we can reuse ethash's concept epoch, and each epoch conversion will refresh all pending votes.
 In addition, these epoch conversions can also be used as stateless checkpoints that contain a list of currently authorized signers within the header's extra data.
 This allows the client to synchronize based only on the checkpoint hash without having to replay all the votes made on the chain.
-It also allows the complete definition of the blockchain with the creation block that contains the initial signer.
+It also allows the complete definition of the blockchain with the genesis block that contains the initial signer.

 ### Attack vector: malicious signer